Sorting under Partial Information (without the Ellipsoid Algorithm)

 \begin{itemize} \item If $\log e(P)$ is super-linear in $n$, the number of comparisons of our second algorithm is lower than that of K\&K. By optimizing over $\varepsilon$, it can be shown that the number of comparisons is actually $\log e(P) + o(\log e(P)) + O(n)$ in this case, a number of comparisons comparable to that of Fredman's algorithm.

-\item If $\log e(P)$ is linear or sub-linear in $n$, the number of comparisons of our third algorithm is comparable to that of K\&K, although the constant in front of $\log e(P)$ is still far from the best constant achieved by a super-polynomial algorithm \cite{BFT95}.
+\item If $\log e(P)$ is linear or sub-linear in $n$, the number of comparisons of our third algorithm is comparable to that of K\&K, although the constant in front of $\log e(P)$ is still far from the best constant achieved by a super-polynomial algorithm via balancing pairs \cite{BFT95,B99}.

 \item Our algorithms have the following useful property: they compute information that guides the sorting and can then be reused to solve any given instance with the same partial information $P$, in time proportional to the number of comparisons, plus a term linear in $n$. \end{itemize}